How Long Do Edibles Last?

 Edible cannabis is processed differently by the body and lasts longer than smoking.

-The short answer is that it takes a longer period for the body to metabolize THC in edibles than when smoked or vaped.
 Edibles are first broken down by the body's digestive system, eventually moving onto the liver.
-Once in the liver, the cannabis is metabolized into Delta-9-THC, the compound produced from smoked cannabis.
-It also makes 11-OH-THC, a more potent compound of sorts.
+Once in the liver, the cannabis is metabolized into 11-OH-THC, a more potent compound than delta-9 THC.2 The process helps the effects of edibles last longer than smoking due to the potency of the compound.

 Understanding Bioavailability And Dosage Of Edibles